 - Pav Bhaji Masala: I prefer Everest or MDH brand, it tastes as good as the homemade version.
 For the homemade recipe, refer to the recipe in the content above.

 - Bhaji Consistency: The consistency of Bhaji can be customized to personal preference.
 My family likes the curry to have more texture, so I mash it using a potato masher.
 That leaves some chunks in there.
 For a more mashed-potato-like consistency, you can use your immersion blender.
-Simply blend the curry a few times, for 2 to 3 seconds each time, until you reach your desired consistency.
+Blend the curry for 2 to 3 seconds at a time, blending a few times until you reach your desired consistency.

 - Pav: Any soft dinner rolls or burger buns that aren't sweet will work for this recipe.

-- Low Carb Variation: I skip the potatoes in this recipe and double up the cauliflower.
+- Low-Carb Variation: I skip the potatoes in this recipe and double the cauliflower.
 As for pav, I toast my favorite keto bread from Costco or Whole Foods.

 Frequently Asked Questions